1. Does Behavioral Risk Index impact portfolio decision?

 10. Do you convert Nitrogen Risk Number to Andes Risk Platform?

-To convert the Nitrogen Risk Number to the Andes Risk Platform, we divide the Risk Score by 5 to determine the volatility of the model portfolio.
+To convert the Nitrogen Risk Number to the Andes Risk platform, we divide the Risk Score by 5 to determine the model portfolio’s volatility.

 Click here for more information.